 How do you work out if the Cap applies?

-If you are of working age and not getting one of the benefits / in one of the situations that would exclude you from the Benefit Cap then the DWP will add together most of the benefits you are entitled to (including Child Benefit).
+If you are not getting one of the benefits / in one of the situations that would exclude you from the Benefit Cap then the DWP will add together most of the benefits you are entitled to (including Child Benefit).

 They will then compare this to the Benefit Cap limit that applies to you: